PyThaiNLP/wisesight-sentiment/README.md

 | ULMFit Semi-supervised    | 0.73119     | 0.75859      |
 | ULMFit Semi-supervised Repeated One Time    | **0.73372**     | **0.75968**      |

+See classification codes in `competition.ipynb` and data exploration in `exploration.ipynb`

 ## Personal data